24kczjdz/Smart-Public-Transport-Advisor/README.md

 The app loads `map/stop01.txt` and `map/seg01.txt` by default.
 Use the **Select map files** button or edit the path fields manually to switch to a different network.

+If you fail to run the progfram, make sure you select a right python interpreter.
+(For example, to select a python interpreter in VS Code, 1.
+Ctrl + Shift + P, 2.
+Python: Select Interpreter)

 ### Workflow

 1. **Select a map set** from the **Map set** drop-down (e.g. `01`, `02`, `07`).
 The app scans the `map/` directory automatically and loads the network immediately.
 Alternatively, type file paths manually and click **Load txt files**, or use **Select map files…** to browse.